muzaheed57/knights/README.markdown

 The game will pause when in _command mode_, initiated by selecting a character.
 You can also pause the game manually with the space key.
 Pretting `ctrl c` at any time will cancel the current command and place you back in _normal mode_, unfrozen.
-Pressing `e` instead of a character's key will select everyone.

 ### Commands